 The Rhondda Cynon Taf Local Development Plan 2006-2021 is due to be replaced by a new Revised Local Development Plan 2020-2030.
-The process of building the revised LDP has begun including the broad stakeholder involvement of the general public, community groups, commercial developers, public bodies and service providers.
+The process of building the revised LDP has begun including the broad stakeholder involvement of the public, community groups, commercial developers, public bodies and service providers.
+The process will consider how appropriate land use can reduce the need to travel and/or how land use can influence travel choices.
+The objective is to develop a strategic approach to ULEV charging in our area, and develop specific local policies in accordance with Planning Policy Wales 11, which has placed a new emphasis on sustainable forms of development.

 The revised LDP will cover a breadth of development areas and address Rhondda Cynon Taf specific matters.
-It is expected that these policies and site allocations would be associated with housing, commercial and industrial developments, alongside tourism, transport, minerals, and waste proposals (amongst others).
-The Revised LDP will also seek to protect the unique built and natural assets of the County Borough, such as our most important buildings and structures, landscapes, ecology and our greenspaces; all incorporating and encouraging a more sustainable and carbon considerate way of living.
+It is expected that these policies and site allocations would be associated with housing, commercial and industrial developments, alongside tourism, transport, mineral extraction, and waste proposals (amongst others).
+The Revised LDP will also seek to protect the unique built and natural assets of the County Borough, such as our most important buildings and structures, landscapes, ecology, and our greenspaces; all incorporating and encouraging a more sustainable and carbon considerate way of living.